Example 5.11 (Griffith Electrodynamics)

 The problem is quite well defined.
 We just need to follow the straightforward method of implementing the basic definitions and carrying out the required steps.
 But we need to be mindful of the framework in which we need to accomplish these steps.

 The framework I am talking about here is the coordinate system we need to set in order to solve the problem.
 Notice that the problem has been stated in the spherical coordinate system (which has been discussed couple of times in this website.
 I am appending the figure below).
 But we need not worry about all the aspects of this coordinate system, we will only pick on those which are immediately applicable to our problem.

 While this choice of the system where the polar axis (z-axis, wrt which the polar angle θ is measured in a r, θ, φ spherical coordinate system) coincides with the angular velocity vector ω is very natural, it isn’t the most convenient for carrying out the ensuing integral for the vector potential A.

-It would be easier if we re-frame our coordinate system from whats given, in the problem, to one, where our reference point given by position vector r, lies along the polar axis but angular velocity vector ω is tilted with the polar axis (and the reference vector r) at an angle ψ.
+It would be easier if we re-frame our coordinate system from whats given, in the problem, to one, where our reference point given by position vector r, lies along the polar axis but angular velocity vector ω is tilted with respect to the polar axis (and the reference vector r) at an angle ψ.
 We can also reorient our x-axis so that ω is co-planar with xz-plane, i.e. ω entirely lies in this plane and has no y-component.

 In doing these tricks we are not at any loss of generality while making our calculations far more easier than if we do not follow these tricks.

-Now lets remember the most basic expressions for the magnetic vector potential, which define the same.
+Now we would like to remember the most basic expressions for the magnetic vector potential, which define the same.
 But before that lets revitalize our memory about the basics of potential of two types, the scalar electric potential and the vector magnetic potential.

 In order for conceptual clarity and easy memorization we can draw parallels between the electric (scalar) potential and magnetic (vector) potential although one is a scalar and one a vector.